-I once met a man who refused to let his son wear a helmet when riding a bike.
-When I asked him why, he told me, “If you put a helmet on a boy’s head, it will make him think that bike riding is dangerous, and he will be afraid.”
+I once met a man who refused to let his child wear a helmet when riding a bike.
+When I asked him why, he told me, “If you put a helmet on a kid’s head, it will make them think that bike riding is dangerous, and they will be afraid.”

 POC Pocito Omne SPIN

 If you want to give your child the same helmet that is just like an adult’s but smaller, this one is for you.
 POC took their all-around adult helmet, the Omne Air SPIN, and sized it down Poc-ito style and brightened it up.
 It offers the same SPIN slip-plane technology against multi directional impact protection as the grownup version, but no durable snap in visor.